Tiger Woods: US must 'unite'

 (CNN)One of the most famous people in the US, Tiger Woods is urging his compatriots to "unite" during some turbulent times the country has arguably been recently experiencing.

-Woods urged Americans to "come together and do what's best for our country," the former world No. 1 golfer told CNN's Living Golf in Dubai.
+The former world No. 1 golfer encouraged Americans to "come together and do what's best for our country," speaking to CNN's Living Golf show in Dubai

 Woods was talking in the aftermath of President Trump's controversial immigration ban, which has caused ructions in the US and throughout the rest of the world.